ThierrySans/CSCC09/index.md

 ## Prerequisite

 No assumptions are made about prior exposure to web development.
-Students should be confortable with programming, learning new programming languages and frameworks on their own.
+Students should be comfortable with programming, learning new programming languages and frameworks on their own.

 For specific prerequisite requirements see the UTSC Registrar.